 Students write short essays about their reading to cultivate an explicit understanding of craft, in effect teaching themselves craft lessons through close examination of published work.
 “How did the author do that?” is the question you’ll aim to answer in each essay.

 Third-semester students write an extended critical essay while continuing creative work.
 Fourth-semester students complete a creative thesis and prepare a capstone lecture and reading.

 Our independent study options are highly flexible, letting you customize your weekly workload.

 Hands-on Editorial Experience

 Students gain valuable editorial experience reading submissions for The Louisville Review, a national literary magazine.
 It’s a rare opportunity to view writing from the editor’s seat—a perspective that helps students break out of writing ruts, recognize common pitfalls, and develop a working knowledge of the contemporary literary landscape.

 Cross-genre, Translation, Enrichment

-Students may take one core semester in translation or another concentration.
-They may also add a semester to complete a project or study a third area.
+During your studies, you may take one core semester in translation or another concentration.
+You may also opt to add a semester in order to complete a project or study in yet another area.